2023 County Health Rankings National Findings Report

 About County Health Rankings & Roadmaps

-County Health Rankings & Roadmaps (CHR&R), a program of the University of Wisconsin Population Health Institute, is working to improve health outcomes for all and close health gaps between those with the most and least opportunities for good health.
-This work is rooted in a deep belief in health equity, the idea that everyone has a fair and just opportunity to be as healthy as possible, regardless of race, ethnicity, gender, income, location, or any other factor.
+County Health Rankings & Roadmaps (CHR&R), a program of the University of Wisconsin Population Health Institute, works to improve health outcomes for all and close health gaps between those with the most and fewest opportunities for good health.
+This work is rooted in a long-term vision that all people and places have what they need to thrive.
+CHR&R is committed to creating resources and tools that support community-led efforts to accurately diagnose core problems, understand and account for historical context and implement evidence-informed solutions.

-As illustrated in the model at the right, a wide range of factors influence how long and how well we live, from education and income, to what we eat and how we move, to the quality of our housing and the safety of our neighborhoods.
-For some people, the essential elements for a healthy life are readily available; for others, the opportunities for healthy choices are significantly limited due to power imbalances in decision-making and resource allocation.
+A wide range of factors influence how long and how well we live, including: opportunities for education, income and wealth generation, safe, secure and affordable housing, and the right to shape policies and practices that impact our everyday lives (see model of health, right).
+For some people, the essential elements for a healthy life are readily available; for others, the opportunities are significantly limited due to power imbalances in decision-making and resource allocation.

-These differences in opportunity do not come about on their own.
-We have the collective capacity to implement policies and programs that positively influence how resources are allocated, how services are provided, how groups are valued, and, ultimately, our health.
+CHR&R believes that differences in opportunity result from our collective decision-making.
+We can build the will to implement policies and programs that positively influence how resources are allocated, how services are provided, how groups are valued and, ultimately, how and whether we thrive.
 CHR&R seeks to foster social solidarity and help build community power for health equity.

 Glossary of Terms